Is Carbonated Water Healthier?

 The tingle on your tongue from carbonated water isn't just fun—it's science at work.
 These fizzy drinks owe their kick to a lower pH, thanks to dissolved CO2.

-In contrast, regular bottled water sits at a neutral pH of 7—calm and still as an untouched pond.
+In contrast, regular bottled water sits at a neutral pH of 7.

 Stomach Acidity and Beverage pH

-If you think that sounds acidic, let's talk stomachs—the real MVPs of acidity with a whopping low range of 1-3 on the scale.
-Your belly is more hardcore than any beverage could hope to be.
+If you think that sounds acidic, stomachs rank between 1-3 on the pH scale.
+Your belly is more acidic than most beverages.

-But here's where things get bubbly: That same fizziness can play nice with digestion for some folks because it mimics our gastric environment—a little less extreme.
+That same fizziness can work well with digestion because it mimics our gastric environment, just less extreme.

-Coca-Cola might boast its signature burn with an intense acid hit at around 2.5 but don't expect it to settle your stomach after a spicy taco night.
+Coca-Cola might boast its signature burn with an intense acid hit at around 2.5 but it will not help to settle your stomach.

 The Variety of Carbonated Waters Available

 Who knew bubbles could be so complex?
-Not all carbonated waters are created equal in the world of fizzy drinks.
-Each comes with a backstory and unique twist that might make your digestive tract a little happy dance.
+Not all carbonated waters are created equal.

 Seltzer Water and Its Digestive Impact